 Fortunately, the Club's Travel Service has a selection of caravan (and tent or motorhome) friendly campsites across Europe that they can book for you, as well as organising ferry or Eurotunnel crossings to the Continent.

-Looking through the choice of campsites, one popped up that we had been to before: Camping Ca’Savio in Italy.
+Looking through the choice of campsites, one popped up that we had been to before: Ca'Savio Campsite, Near Venice, Italy.

 This campsite is near the lagoon to Venice, and we had previously stayed in a static caravan at Ca'Savio when the kids were younger.